 Ben Cook is a songwriter, a dedicated and prolific songwriter of rare talent.
 The real deal.

-In the summer of 2018, Ben moved from his Toronto home to a sublet in Brooklyn, and there he began writing some of the best songs of his life.
+In the summer of 2018, he moved from his Toronto home to a sublet in Brooklyn, and there he began writing some of the best songs of his life.

 Think of the contemporary guitar music that's meant something to you in the last 18-odd years.
 Ben Cook has probably had something to do with making it or influencing it.
 Think of No Warning, which he's fronted since he was in high school in the '90s, who pioneered a self-aware, intertextual, and technically adept style of New York hardcore that has became a subgenre unto itself, dominating scenes all over the world for close two decades and counting.
 Think of Fucked Up, for which he's played guitar since 2006, the aesthetically omnivorous, thematically ambitious punk-rock-deconstructing band-like entity that, unlike the bulk of their contemporaries in the late-2000s festival-circuit indie-rock boom, no one is ashamed of having associated themselves with.
 Think also of his behind-the-scenes presence, the co-writing and production work he's done for a host of artists at all levels of renown (some of the names would surprise you).

-Ben calls GUV I, the new album, “a little ode to the place that blessed me such love and inspiration to create so many songs I felt comfortable sharing with everyone.”
-The city told him, in its aloof way, that a great record was waiting to be written and, most important, to be offered like a bouquet of flowers to the world, in a humble act of love and communion.
-Ben’s been a true songwriter long enough to have recognized, and heeded, the coded command when it came.
-He’s since moved back to NYC and plans to stay awhile.
+The city told him, in its aloof way, that a great record was waiting to be written and, most important, to be offered like a bouquet of flowers to the people of the world, in a humble act of love and communion.
+Ben's been a true songwriter long enough to have recognized, and heeded, the coded command when it came.
+He's since moved back to NYC and plans to stay awhile.